-I love turkey; but sometimes I just don’t want to roast a whole bird.
-A rolled Turkey Breast fits the bill perfectly.
+A rolled Roasted Turkey Breast is perfect when you don’t want to roast a whole bird.
 It’s easy to prepare and is delicious hot or cold.
 I love using the leftovers for sandwiches or a Chef’s Salad!
-Even your dark meat devotees will find it moist, flavorful and satisfying.
+Even your dark meat devotées will find it moist, flavorful and satisfying.
 There is veritably no fat to contend with so you don’t have to make it a day in advance to remove the grease- a healthy dinner for all!

 Prep time: 15 minutes